jmoenig/Snap/DEVLOG.md

 * threads: turned "set slot" and "expand (input)" to noop when used outside their domain
 * blocks: tweaked internel dropdown menus to avoid bugs in user scripted ones
 * OOP library: updated "field ... of (obj)" reporter with a new dynamic dropdown and automatic input slot variadicity
+* new "Sprite Method API" library for teaching OOP with dot notation

 ### 2024-11-04
 * threads: added access to global custom block instance variables to "When slot ..." scripts inside definitions